How Real Estate Investors Can Prepare for a Recession

 1. Slow Down on Fix and Flips

-Put your money into stable neighborhoods where it’s easy to attract renters.
-If you treat these properties as cash-flow engines, you won’t have to worry about the property value hit they may suffer.
+Put your money into stable neighborhoods where it’s easy to attract renters, particularly areas that support affordable housing and help offset the broader affordability crisis.
+If you treat these properties as cash-flow engines rather than short-term appreciation plays, you won’t need to worry as much about temporary value drops caused by market cycles.

 2. Build Up Cash Reserves